dashed-slug/wallets/docs/glossary.md

 Replace the numbers in the JSON with the actual *SWIFT/BIC* and *Account number* of the wire transfer's destination.

+## SWIFT-BIC and Account Number {#swift-bic-and-accnum}

+An SWIFT-BIC number and an account number are the details needed to perform a bank transaction in Africa.
+When performing fiat deposits/withdrawals, this is one of the options for bank addressing method.

+To create an *[Address post type][post-type-address]* with such details, enter the following JSON data in the address's Title:

+	{ "swiftBic": "123456789", "accountNumber": "1234567"}

+Replace the numbers in the JSON with the actual *SWIFT/BIC* and *Account number* of the wire transfer's destination.

 ## Symbol {#symbol}